 According to the FBI cybercrime division’s Gordon Snow, it’s easier than ever before.
 He made this statement recently at the University of Washington, but was referring to cybercrime of a much higher level than simply sharing a few movies among friends.
 The fact of the matter is that committing crimes online is not just easier because malicious software has become easier to use, but because the criminals involved are likewise more professional than ever before.
 Plus, there is very little risk involved.

 Of course, there is far more to the world of digital crime than simply phishing and malware.
 More advanced criminal activities are becoming increasingly common, requiring an impressive level of skill and coordination on the part of the hackers involved.
 Bitcoin suffered a major setback recently after a South Korean bitcoin exchange was hacked, with dire results for the cryptocurrency.
 It came as a shock to many, given how much the security around cryptocurrency was touted.
-Blockchain is the system used to protect cryptocurrency transactions, and is said to be all but uncrackable.
+Blockchain is the system used to protect cryptocurrency transactions, and is said to be all but unbreakable.

-The problem is that although the transactions are nearly uncrackable, the websites that allow for exchange on either end of the transactions are not yet so well protected.
+The problem is that although the transactions are nearly unbreakable, the websites that allow for exchange on either end of the transactions are not yet so well protected.
 Spotting the weakness, hackers quickly took advantage.
 The theft itself was relatively small, and was far quicker than might be assumed, demonstrating once again how easy a crime of this nature is to commit, given the right circumstances.

 Major steps are being taken to curb cybercrime, and there is no question that security software is better than ever before.
 But the truth is that crimes of this nature are most likely to succeed due to the human factor, meaning that the best prevention is those being targeted simply not falling for the con.